Blast furnace: Oxygen blast furnace

+OBFs are usually combined with top gas recycling.
+The problem with this, besides significant oxygen expenditures, is the uneven distribution of gas recycled from the top of the furnace to the middle, which collides with the hot gas from below.
+As of 2023, the technology is only practiced on the experimental level in Sweden, Japan and China.

+Blast furnaces in copper and lead smelting

 Blast furnaces are currently rarely used in copper smelting, but modern lead smelting blast furnaces are much shorter than iron blast furnaces and are rectangular in shape.
 Modern lead blast furnaces are constructed using water-cooled steel or copper jackets for the walls, and have no refractory linings in the side walls.
 The base of the furnace is a hearth of refractory material (bricks or castable refractory).
 Lead blast furnaces are often open-topped rather than having the charging bell used in iron blast furnaces.

 The blast furnace used at the Nyrstar Port Pirie lead smelter differs from most other lead blast furnaces in that it has a double row of tuyeres rather than the single row normally used.
 The lower shaft of the furnace has a chair shape with the lower part of the shaft being narrower than the upper.
 The lower row of tuyeres being located in the narrow part of the shaft.
 This allows the upper part of the shaft to be wider than the standard.